SonamNRathod/TimeSeriesDataAnalysis/README.md

 ## About data
 This dataset contains global temperature compared to the long-term average for each month and for different seasons.
 The data spans several decades and provides insights into temperature changes over time.

+The data used in this project comes from the NASA GISS Surface Temperature Analysis (GISTEMP v4).
+This dataset contains tables of global and hemispheric monthly means and zonal annual means.
+The data combines land-surface air and sea-surface water temperature anomalies (Land-Ocean Temperature Index, L-OTI).
+These values represent deviations from the corresponding means of the period between 1951-1980.

+For ease of comparison, this dataset uses meteorological seasons:

+	•	DJF (December-January-February): Northern Hemisphere winter.
+	•	MAM (March-April-May): Northern Hemisphere spring.
+	•	JJA (June-July-August): Northern Hemisphere summer.
+	•	SON (September-October-November): Northern Hemisphere autumn.

+The meteorological year spans from December 1 to November 30, denoted as D-N, while the calendar year spans from January to December, denoted as J-D.

 ## Data Dictionary

 This section describes each column in the dataset: